Pecan Summer

-Pecan Summer is an opera written and composed by the Indigenous Australian singer Deborah Cheetham, who also sang in every season.
+Pecan Summer is an opera written and composed by the Indigenous Australian opera singer Deborah Cheetham Fraillon, who also sang in every season.
+It is the first opera written by an Indigenous Australian and involving an Indigenous cast, and was performed by Cheetham's Short Black Opera Company.

+Cast

+Pecan Summer is the first opera written by an Indigenous Australian and involving an Indigenous cast.

+Filmmaker Jub Clerc was cast as a soprano in 2010 and will be an associate director for the 10th anniversary production.

+Synopsis

+The storyline was based on the February 1939 Cummeragunja walk-off, in which Cheetham's grandparents were involved.
+The timeline of the opera moves from the Dreamtime to July 2006, on the banks of the Yarra River near Federation Square in Melbourne; to 1939, on the banks of the Dhungala (Murray River) near the Cummeragunja Mission; to several months later in winter 1939; to Shepparton at an unspecified time; to Federation Square on 13 February 2008, the day of Kevin Rudd's apology.

+Background and composition

+Pecan Summer was commissioned for the Olympic Arts Festival, which was held in association with the 2012 Summer Olympics in London.

+The libretto was written by Cheetham in Yorta Yorta and English, during a short stay in Lucca, Italy.
+With his agreement, Cheetham used a recording of Prime Minister Kevin Rudd's February 2008 apology to Australia's Indigenous peoples for the Stolen Generations as part of the work.

 It was orchestrated by Jessica Wells.
-It is the first opera written by an Indigenous Australian and involving an Indigenous cast.
-It is based on the February 1939 Cummeragunja walk-off, in which Cheetham's grandparents were involved.

-Pecan Summer was commissioned for the Olympic Arts Festival held in association with the 2012 Summer Olympics in London.
+The Short Black Opera for Kids program was formed in 2009 in order to create a children's chorus to perform in Pecan Summer, which became known as the Dhungala Children's Choir and continues to operate.

+Performances

+The opera had an unofficial preview performance in Melbourne in July 2010.

-The libretto was written by Deborah Cheetham during a short stay in Lucca, Italy.
-The opera had its official world premiere at the WestSide Performing Arts Centre, Mooroopna, Victoria, on 8 October 2010, where it was presented by the Short Black Opera Company and the Melbourne Chamber Orchestra under David Kram.
-It had an unofficial preview performance in Melbourne in July 2010.
+Its official world premiere took place at the WestSide Performing Arts Centre, Mooroopna, Victoria, on 8 October 2010, where it was presented by the Short Black Opera Company and the Melbourne Chamber Orchestra under David Kram.

-With his agreement, Cheetham used a recording of then Prime Minister Kevin Rudd's February 2008 parliamentary apology to the "Stolen Generations" as part of the work.

-The timeline of the opera moves from the Dreamtime to July 2006, on the banks of the Yarra River near Federation Square in Melbourne; to 1939, on the banks of the Dhungala (Murray River) near the Cummeragunja Mission; to several months later in winter 1939; to Shepparton at an unspecified time; to Federation Square on 13 February 2008, the day of Kevin Rudd's apology.

 The world premiere performance was broadcast by ABC Classic FM on 28 November 2010.

-Short Black Opera company has produced four seasons of Pecan Summer: Mooroopna 2010; Melbourne 2011; Perth 2012; Adelaide 2014; Sydney 2016.
+Short Black Opera has produced four seasons of Pecan Summer: Mooroopna 2010; Melbourne 2011; Perth 2012; Adelaide 2014; Sydney 2016.
 The 2016 season was performed in the Concert Hall of the Sydney Opera House and was recorded by National Indigenous Television and ABC Classic FM.

+A 10th anniversary production is planned.